Seasonal Gardens of Japan 665

 Meals Included: Dinner

-On arrival in Osaka in the morning we transfer by coach to Kyoto where we will visit the gardens of the Imperial Palace, which was the residence of Japan’s Imperial Family until 1868 when the capital moved to Tokyo.
-The gardens feature broad gravel paths, lawns and groves of trees, including attractive weeping cherry trees, which should be in blossom for the spring tour.
+Upon arrival in Osaka, we head to the gardens of the Imperial Palace which feature broad gravel paths, lawns and groves of trees, including attractive weeping cherry trees, which should be in blossom for our spring tours.
+From here, we continue to our hotel for dinner and a welcome drink.

 Day 3